rfreemo/accelerator-aem-work-with-assetsview/modules/m2-metadata_search/metadata-search.md

 7. Experiment with natural language searches to explore the limits of the contextual search.

    > It is possible to add a custom filter to the search, for example the photoshop:City.
 We will not do this as it is a central configuration that we cannot change without conflict on the training system.
 In reality it will be managed by an administrator, or power user.
-You should just remember that configuration of search filters is possible, and straight-forward in most cases.
+You should just remember that configuration of search filters is possible, and straightforward in most cases.